 Search Engine Optimization (SEO) is NOT mysterious.
 It takes a lot of work and requires conscientious effort to do it well.
+Every consideration regarding your website's design, layout, hierarchy and even images affect SEO.

 SEO tasks in the website construction process: